hpi-swa-teaching/IMAPClient/README.md

 You can open the tool with the command `ICFolderDialog new` or using a Menu Entry.

  ## Configuration
  You can customize the number of mails, which are fetched on the initial update process, and the number of mails which are loaded if you press the `Load older Mails` Button.
 Default are 100 and 10.
-Change `ICFolder>>numbersOfHeadersToFetch{AtLoaderOlderMail | AtTheBeginning}`
+Change `ICFolder>>numbersOfHeadersToFetch{AtLoadOlderMail | AtTheBeginning}`
  This will not regard the e-mails that are already persisted on your disk, so if you have some e-mails in a Maildir directory, all of them will be read no matter what you defined here.

  ## Features